angghasanjaya/docker-starter/README.md

 - redis
 - mysql 5.7

-You can easily config services inside `docker-compose.yaml`
+You can easily config services at `docker-compose.yaml`

 ### NOTES FOR WINDOWS USER.
 IMPORTANT!